Edge AI for Robotics: Emerging Technologies and Applications

 Technology and Code

-This Research Topic is linked to workshop of the same name at the 2025 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) conference, taking place in Hangzhou, China on the 24th of October 2025.
+This Research Topic is related to the workshop of the same name at the 2025 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) conference, taking place in Hangzhou, China on the 24th of October 2025.
 Any contributions that were previously published as conference proceedings should be extended to include at least 30% original content.

 Article types and fees